Basic Design Considerations for Report Items

 Report items can be hidden or displayed by default, or hidden or displayed conditionally using Conditional Formatting or Bindings.
 Optionally, the visibility can be switched by clicking another report item (Drilldown Report Action).

-In a report with complex layout, changing the visibility of an item does not guarantee that the space it occupies would be filled in by the items below or to the right of it.
+In a report with complex layout, changing the visibility of an item does not guarantee that the space it occupies is filled in by the items below or to the right of it.

 The following visibility rules apply when rendering report items (red lines define layout dependency):